Introduction

 VS Code has a very lively Extension Marketplace that provides lots of useful plugins.
 Here are some that have proven very useful to us:

-• The remote ssh extension enables you to log onto a server via an ssh connection.
-You can then open a project folder and browse and edit files, while you can also open a Terminal / shell to run commands.
+connection.
+You can then open a project folder and browse and edit files, while you can also open a Terminal / shell to run commands. - The

-• The Rainbow CSV extension gives you systematic per-column colors in comma-separated and tab-separated value files.
+extension gives you systematic per-column colors in comma-separated and tab-separated value files. - The

 In addition, VS Code will often offer you to install plugins for filetypes you open, or for languages that you use.
 Explore.